Nissan Juke Review 2025: Price, specs & boot space

 How much should you be paying for a used Nissan Juke?

-"A brand new Nissan Juke starts from around £21,000 for the Visia model, but you'll want an Acenta model at the very least, which starts closer to £23,000.
-Prices rise to £31,000 for the most expensive version, the hybrid in Tekna+ trim."
+"A brand new Nissan Juke starts from around £24,000 for the Acenta Premium model.
+Prices rise to £29,000 for the most expensive version, the hybrid in Tekna+ or N-Sport trim."

 Ask the heycar experts: common questions